Coos Forest Protective Association

 What are Public Closures / Regulated Use Closures

 Once Fire Season goes into effect, the district places restrictions on

 the public and the forest workers.
 We have two types of closures, the

 Regulated Use Closure (general public) and Industrial Closures (Forest

 Workers).
 Each of these closures have a different set of standards,

 but coincide with each other.

-A Public Closure called a Regulated Use Closure is a closure that regulates the general public population (not the forest workers, they have a separate closures).
+A Public Closure, called a Regulated Use Closure, is a closure that regulates the general public population (not the forest workers, they have a separate closure).